Pixar’s Lightyear Is Finally Coming To Disney+

 You can stream the Toy Story Collection on Disney+ now.

-While you wait for Lightyear to premiere, you can catch up with Buzz and all of his catch phrases by streaming all four Toy Story films on Disney+.
+While you wait for Lightyear to make its way to Disney+, you can catch up with Buzz and all of his catch phrases by streaming all four Toy Story films on Disney+.
 But if you want to get more buzz about Buzz, you can watch the extensive collection of Toy Story Toons and Toy Story short films.

 This article was originally published on